Audience

 Chapter 3: Speaking the Language of Managers

 Earning your manager’s trust is step one, then you’ll need to know how best to approach management with your second job.
-This chapter delves into communication styles to prepare you to make a pitch that ensures your employer’s buy-in and support on your second job.
+This chapter delves into communication styles to prepare you to make a pitch that ensures your employer’s buy-in and support of your second job.

 Chapter 4: Legal Matters